ltpitt/python-jupyter-image-classification/README.md

 ### Randomize Data
-As you saw from exploring the data above, the order of the samples are randomized.
-It doesn't hurt to randomize it again, but you don't need to for this dataset.
+As we saw from exploring the data above, the order of the samples are randomized.
+It doesn't hurt to randomize it again, but we don't need to for this dataset.

 ## Preprocess all the data and save it
 Running the code cell below will preprocess all the CIFAR-10 data and save it to file.
 The code below also uses 10% of the training data for validation.